URL Rewrites in Umbraco

 </rule>

-Another example would be to redirect from non-www to www (except for the Umbraco Cloud project hostname):
+The following rule redirects traffic from non-www to www (excluding the Umbraco Cloud project hostname):

 <rule name="Redirect to www prefix" stopProcessing="true">